-- 76. Previously, in discussion paper TOX/2019/52, a range of supplement information was taken to estimate exposure to curcuminoids.
-Since these papers were written a sample survey had been commissioned by the FSA and undertaken by Fera Science Ltd in Summer 2021.
+- 76. Previously, in discussion paper TOX/2019/52, a range of supplement information was used to estimate exposure to curcuminoids.
+Since this paper was written a sample survey has been commissioned by the FSA and undertaken by Fera Science Ltd in Summer 2021.
 The final report for this survey can be found on the FSA website (Fera Science Ltd, 2022). - 77.
 Thirty samples were purchased from a variety of sources (online suppliers, large supermarkets and small retailers) and analysed by Fera Science Ltd using mass spectrometry.
-These consisted of supplements (n=15), ground/powdered turmeric (n=10) and fresh turmeric root (n=5).
-One of the fresh samples arrived dried.

-- 78. All samples were analysed in duplicate for the curcuminoids: curcumin, BDMC and DMC as well as the black pepper derived alkaloid piperine. - 79.
+The samples consisted of supplements (n=15), ground/powdered turmeric (n=10) and fresh turmeric root (n=5).
+One of the fresh samples arrived dried. - 78.
+All samples were analysed in duplicate for the curcuminoids: curcumin, BDMC and DMC as well as the black pepper derived alkaloid piperine. - 79.
 Of the supplements sampled, 5 had total curcuminoids over 10%, with one at almost 30%, and one at almost 50% absolute concentration.
-Of the 5 supplements providing concentrations of total curcuminoids on the label all results were within \pm 20 % of the stated concentration. - 80.
-From the survey, taking the recommended doses daily according to the supplement's label, exposure concentrations for a 70 kg adult would range from 0.1 to 7 mg/kg bw/day (mean of 1.7 mg/kg bw/day).
-Taking the supplement that provides 7 mg/kg bw/day for a 70 kg adult, would contribute a further approximate 3-fold increase in exposure to curcuminoids than would be expected from a high dietary exposure (2.6 mg/kg bw/day), highlighted and discussed in Annex B to this statement (Annex B, Table 2.) - 81.
+Of the 5 supplements providing concentrations of total curcuminoids on the label all results were within ± 20 % of the stated concentration.

+- 80. From the survey, taking the recommended doses daily according to the supplement's label, exposure levels for a 70 kg adult would range from 0.1 to 7 mg/kg bw/day (mean of 1.7 mg/kg bw/day).
+Two of the 15 supplement samples would lead to exposures above the dietary ADI of 3 mg/kg bw day.
+Taking the supplement that provides 7 mg/kg bw/day for a 70 kg adult, would contribute a further approximate 3-fold in exposure to curcuminoids than would be expected from a high dietary exposure (2.6 mg/kg bw/day), highlighted and discussed in Annex B to this statement (Annex B, Table 2.) - 81.
 Ten of the 15 supplements contained detectable concentrations of piperine with 6 of those > 1 %, which could potentially alter the TK of the curcumin compounds consumed within the same supplement.
 One of the samples containing piperine did not state this on the label.
 Three of the supplements contained piperine at approximately 10% or higher. - 82.
-From the powder samples analysed, i.e. where turmeric is sold as a spice ingredient, if these samples were to be taken as a supplement rather than a food ingredient, e.g. at a teaspoon (5 g) a day exposures were all below the ADI of 3 mg/kg bw/day.
+From the powder samples analysed, i.e., where turmeric is sold as a spice ingredient, if these samples were to be taken as a supplement rather than a food ingredient, e.g., at a teaspoon (4 g) a day, exposures would all be within the ADI of 0 3 mg/kg bw/day.